 For shooting with larger crews (usually more than 5 people) and/or if a lot of equipment is used (normally more than a tripod), one filming permit is required in any case, sometimes even more for the very same location.

-In some cities, filming permits on public grounds are not required for smaller, documentary shoots, as is currently the case in Munich and in the past in Berlin.
+In some cities, filming permits on public grounds are not required for smaller, documentary shoots.
 Other cities require a general filming permit for small shoots, such as Frankfurt, or in the case of Berlin, a separate permit is required for each individual location in the city.

 Here are a few links on the procedure for obtaining filming permits in the largest cities in Germany: